-In defining "clear and conspicuous," the Commission believes it is more appropriate to focus on the affiliate marketing opt-out notices that are the subject of this rulemaking, rather than adopting a generally applicable definition governing all consumer disclosures under the FCRA.
-This approach gives the Commission the flexibility to refine or clarify the clear and conspicuous requirement for different disclosures, if necessary.
+In defining "clear and conspicuous," the Agencies believe it is more appropriate to focus on the affiliate marketing opt-out notices that are the subject of this rulemaking, rather than adopting a generally applicable definition governing all consumer disclosures under the FCRA.
+This approach gives the Agencies the flexibility to refine or clarify the clear and conspicuous requirement for different disclosures, if necessary.
+In addition, this approach is consistent with the approach the Board indicated it would take when it withdrew its proposed clear and conspicuous rules.
+The Board noted that it intended "to focus on individual disclosures and to consider ways to make specific improvements to the effectiveness of each disclosure."
+See 69 FR 35541, 35543 (June 25, 2004).

-The statute directs the Commission to provide specific guidance regarding how to comply with the clear and conspicuous standard.
+The statute directs the Agencies to provide specific guidance regarding how to comply with the clear and conspicuous standard.
 See 15 U.S.C.
 1681s-3(a)(2)(B).
-For that reason, the Commission does not agree with commenters that requested the elimination of the definition of "clear and conspicuous" and related guidance.
-Rather, the Commission believes it is necessary to define "clear and conspicuous" in the final rule and provide specific guidance for how to satisfy that standard in connection with this notice.
+For that reason, the Agencies do not agree with commenters that requested the elimination of the definition of "clear and conspicuous" and related guidance.
+Rather, the Agencies believe it is necessary to define "clear and conspicuous" in the final rules and provide specific guidance for how to satisfy that standard in connection with this notice.